nithin-murali-arch/perf-observer-js/README.md

 # Performance Observer JS

-A lightweight, flexible performance monitoring library for JavaScript applications using Service Workers.
-This library helps you track and analyze resource loading performance, API calls, and other network requests in real-time.
+A TypeScript library for monitoring web performance metrics using Service Workers.

 ## Features